-Component importance values are given between 0 (no demand is satisfied, over the simulation duration) and 1 (all demand is satisfied, over the simulation duration); e.g., a component importance of 0.81 for a specific pipe means that, in the absence of that pipe, the network is expected to be able to supply only 81% of the total demand.
-In addition, the actual value of expected unmet demand is shown for each pipe.
+Component importance values are given between 0 (no demand is satisfied, over the simulation duration) and 1 (all demand is satisfied, over the simulation duration); e.g., a component importance of 0.81 for a specific pipe, calculated for a 24h cycle, means that, if that pipe is out, the network is expected to supply only 81% of the total demand in 24h.
+In addition, the actual value of expected unmet demand is given for each pipe.

 The NETWORKS Tool and its visualization capabilities may be invoked from this tool, namely as a swift shortcut to visualize the results on 2D or 3D maps – results become available for display in that tool as soon as they are produced.